chench53/vlike/README.md

     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-4. Connect wallet to local:8545, import a ganache generated test account with 100 ether.
+4. Connect wallet to local:8545, import some ganache generated test accounts into MetaMask.

 Then you can interact with local contracts in this local web page.